What is EMI? EMI Full Form and EMI Meaning in Banking

 5 min read

-What is the full form of EMI and its meaning?
+What is EMI and its full form?

 EMI full form is equated monthly instalment and it is a fixed payment amount made by a borrower to a lender at a particular date each month.
 EMIs are used to pay off both the interest and the principal amount of a loan, ensuring that the total debt is paid off over a certain period of time.